saitzaw/data-pipeline-for-ds/README.md

 ## Create the AIRFLOW UID and change permission
 - run the airflow_env.sh

+## Note change the logs file permssion
 - change the log file permission [it already done when bash is run]

-## Note change the Owner to add or remove the codes
-- sudo chown $USER:root dags/
-- sudo chown $USER:root data/
-- sudo chown $USER:root includes/
-- sudo chown $USER:root plugins/
+- sudo chmod -R 775 logs/

 ## UP the containers
 docker-compose up -d